skippyr/becho/PLANNING.md

 cat foo.txt | becho
 ```

-When receiving from a pipeline, `becho` will consider it as just one fragment,
+When receiving from a pipe line, `becho` will consider it as just one fragment,
 instead of considered each of the received words as a fragment.